Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 *Real-world impact*:

-Intel has verified cache coherence protocols with more than $10^120$ distinct states using BDD-based model checking.
+Symbolic model checking has enabled verification of cache coherence protocols with more than $10^120$ distinct states.
 For perspective, the observable universe contains merely $10^80$ atoms.
 The protocol's structure --- symmetric processes, local interactions, regular transitions --- aligned perfectly with BDD strengths, making the impossible routine.
 In modern protocol verification, handling $10^20$ states is standard practice.